sacarr98/NewsStories/README.md

 PostgresSQL - open source database
 Bootstrap - for CSS styling
 Django - for Python
+Cloudinary - for user uploaded images
 Heroku - for deployment

 ## Deployment & Local Development

 ### Deployment

-The site is deployed using GitHub Pages.
-Visit the deployed site here.
-To deploy using GitHub pages:
+The site is deployed using Heroku.
+To Deploy with heroku:

-Login or Sign Up to GitHub.
-Open the project repository.
-Click on "Settings" on the navigation bar under the repository title.
-Click on "Pages" in the left hand navigation panel.
-Under "Source", choose which branch to deploy.
-This should be Main for newer repositories (older repositories may still use Master).
-Choose which folder to deploy from, usually "/root".
-Click "Save", then wait for it to be deployed.
-It can take some time for the page to be fully deployed.
-Your URL will be displayed above "Source".
+- Log in to Github
+- Duplicate the repository
+- Log in to Heroku and create a new project
+- Select Github as the deployment method and connect to the repository
+- Manually deploy from the main branch

 ### Local Development